xSeanliux/xSeanliux.github.io/content/about/index.md

 <small>:camera: NAC ICPC 2022, Team UIUC!</small>
 {{< lead >}} who *is* this guy? {{< /lead >}}

  I'm Sean, studying Computer Science with a dual degree in Linguistics at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
-On the computational side, I'm a competitive programmer and an NLP enthusiast - I also enjoy CS & mathematical theory!
+On the computational side, I'm a (semi-retired) competitive programmer, NLP enthusiast, and theoryhead!
 In linguistics, I'm mostly interested in the digital humanities, especially ancient languages.
 I'm a bilingual native speaker in both Mandarin Chinese and English, and can hold a conversation in Japanese; I've also taken a semester of [Hittite](https://en.wikipedia.org/wiki/Hittites) from the wonderful [Prof. Shosted](https://linguistics.illinois.edu/directory/profile/rshosted) at UIUC.
 I'll be representing UIUC in the coming ICPC World Finals!

  *What* I'll write here and in *what language* are both TBD - I hope you're as excited as I am for what's to come!